SnapInteractive/mergeatron/README.md

 ## Configuring Jenkins

 To configure Jenkins you will need to make sure you have the appropriate git plugin installed.
 I'm assuming you already know how to do that and already have it up and running successfully.
-Once you do follow the below steps.
+Once you do, follow the below steps.

+#### Use the sample  - sample/JenkinsSampleJob/config.xml
+* Create a directory in your jenkins install, under the jobs dir, with whatever you'd like the job to be called.
+* Copy the file sample/JenkinsSampleJob/config.xml to that directory.
+* Reload the files from the disk / Restart jenkins
+* Edit the following fields to your values:
+    * Auth token
+    * REPOSITORY_URL
+    * Shell script to fix the Repo url's.
+    * Shell to do whatever you'd like it to do.

+#### Manual version
  * Check the box labeled 'This build is parameterized' and create the following string parameters:
   * REPOSITORY_URL - SSH Url to the git repo (default: git@github.com:`github.user/`github.repo`.git)
   * BRANCH_NAME - The name of the branch to use (default: origin/master)